Boeing reports more cancellations than new orders for 2019 - Local News 8

 What’s no longer clear is how long Boeing will take to recover from this crisis.

-Until recently, it had been widely assumed that Boeing would be able to bounce back quickly from the crisis once the Max was given approval to fly again.
+Until recently, it had been widely assumed that Boeing would be able to bounce back quickly once the Max was given approval to fly again.

 Throughout 2019, it continued to build the 737 Max, albeit at a slightly slower pace.
 It ended the year with about 400 of the jets completed but not yet delivered.
 Delivering those planes could have allowed it to move back ahead of Airbus if it had been able to keep plane production going.